fjhickernell/mcm2025/_pages/registration.md

 Note that submitting a special session proposal or abstract or a contributed talk abstract is a separate process.

 All participants must register and pay the registration fee.

+Paid registrants who withdraw from MCM 2025 may request
+* A full refund of their registration fees on or before June 29, and
+* A half refund of their registration fees on or before July 13.

+No refunds will be granted to registrants withdrawing on or after July 14.

+Refunds my take a few weeks to process.